kimjisena/stormerjs/docs/README.md

 ```

 ### `Props`
 A `Props` instance is created whenever an element or a layer is created.
-We get access to the `Props` instance by calling `setProps()` on an element or a layer.
+We get access to the `Props` instance by accessing the `props` attribute on an element or a layer.
 The `Props` object exposes methods for styling and transforming the canvas context.

 These methods are named after the properties of the underlying `CanvasRenderingContext2DSettings` object (except for `shouldFill()`) and for that reason, most of the content in this section has been copied over from Mozilla Developer's Network.